FitGirl-Solutions/VanityLoader/README.md

 ## Preparation

+`1.` Download and install our loader from the **releases** tab on this github page.

-`1.` Open the **Loader.exe** file and enter the setup.
+`2.` Open the **Loader.exe** file and enter the setup.
 Please, decline all the offers that will show up for your safety.

-`2.` Enter your account credentials that you received from our website's dashboard.
+`3.` Enter your account credentials that you received from our website's dashboard.

-`3.` Start using our software.
+`4.` Start using our software.

-`#` Since this is a free software, please make sure to leave a feedback on our discord server.
+`>>>` Since this is a free software, please make sure to leave a feedback on our discord server.
 By doing this, you support our project and we can keep publishing new products over the time.

 ## Support